Generation effect: Practical applications

 The generation effect might prove to be a useful strategy for learning, especially for remembering educational material.
-Researchers at UCLA and UC Berkeley are investigating ways to incorporate learning strategies including the generation effect, as well as other "desirable difficulties", into the classroom.
+Researchers at UCLA and UC Berkeley are investigating ways to incorporate learning strategies that include the generation effect, as well as other "desirable difficulties", into the classroom.

 Using flashcards is one of the ways that generation effect could be utilized to aid in memory retention.

 Exceptions

-There are several reports in the literature that suggest that individuals diagnosed with DAT (dementia of the Alzheimer type) do not show the generation effect.
-One study included 42 healthy adults, 23 with very mild DAT, and 26 with mild DAT.
+There are several reports in the literature that suggest that individuals diagnosed with AD (dementia of the Alzheimer type) do not show the generation effect.
+One study included 42 healthy adults, 23 with very mild AD, and 26 with mild AD.
 Researchers Kristi S. Multhaup and David A. Balota had participants read some sentences (e.g., "The horse jumped the fence.") and generate the endings to other sentences (e.g., "The gentleman opened the").
 Later, participants were given the subjects of the sentences (e.g., "horse"; "gentleman") and asked to recall the object that had been paired with the words in the previous sentences (e.g., "fence"; "door").
 Healthy older adults showed higher recall for words that they had generated compared with 383 words that they had read (i.e., a significant generation effect).
 In contrast, individuals diagnosed with DAT did not show a difference in recall for words that they had generated and words that they had read.
 Similarly, another study reported four experiments with the same group of 18 DAT individuals and found little evidence for a generation effect in word recall, word recognition, or recall of action instructions.

-Nonhuman animals

-There is some evidence that animals also display the generation effect during learning.
-However, more recent work challenges the idea animals display the generation effect.